A Practical Perspective on Monitoring

 - how easily the divestment business can be carved out from the business to be retained.

 If possible, assuming alignment with regulators on the scope of the package, the seller should try to initiate the divestiture process before the date of the approval decision of the competition authority.
 This provides maximum time to conduct a structured process that can optimise the competitive pressure during the sales process and test the attractiveness of the divestment business in the market.
-Especially if the divestment business is highly integrated, the seller should start to collect data as soon as possible, prepare pro forma financial information, etc., as this can be time consuming and reduce the actual time for the divestiture process.

-The seller should carefully plan the sales process before it begins and include some margin in the timetable to ensure that binding agreements are signed for the divestment during the first divestiture period.
+The seller should properly plan the sales process before it begins and include some margin in the timetable to ensure that binding agreements are signed for the divestment during the first divestiture period.
 The preparation of vendor due diligence reports and reasonably complete data rooms can significantly reduce the time required for due diligence.

 In our experience, close communication with the trustee and the competition authority is important.
 This allows the seller to exclude interested parties early in the sales process if it becomes clear that purchaser approval for certain candidates may not be likely to be forthcoming.
 The competition authority may raise concerns regarding the suitability of certain bidders.
 These concerns can be investigated by the seller to check whether they can be mitigated.
 An interested party, for example, may lack relevant experience and proven expertise.
 This issue may be mitigated by the hiring of executives or managers who have significant experience in the relevant sector.

 The standard EC commitments template imposes on the seller an obligation to procure the divestment of the divestment business as a going concern to a purchaser on terms of sale approved by the EC in accordance with the procedure prescribed in the commitments.
 Other competition authorities have similar rules.